KinetekEnergy/blog/_posts/2023-12-12-P5_Computing_Bias_IPYNB_2_.md

 ## Homework:

 1. Is bias enhancing or intentionally excluding?
+   1. Intentionally excluding
 2. Is bias intentionally harmful/hateful?
+   1. It can be but that depends on the degree of bias and what the bias is for (if bias doesn't really have a meaningful impact then it doesn't really matter)
 3. During software development are your receiving feedback from a wide variety of people?
+   1. Yes because that elimantes bias
 4. What are the different biases you can find in an application such as Youtube Kids?
+   1. Different biases would be the user base and the content on there because it's for different people

 Answer in complete sentences, due Sunday 11:59 pm